 - Honda Accord Hybrid: The Honda Accord Hybrid is an affordable midsize sedan that offers a balance of performance and efficiency.
 It has a smooth, comfortable ride and plenty of room for five passengers.

-- Ford Fusion Hybrid: For Michigan drivers who want the latest technology in their hybrid, the Ford Fusion Hybrid is the perfect choice.
+- Ford Fusion Hybrid: For Brighton drivers who want the latest technology in their hybrid, the Ford Fusion Hybrid is the perfect choice.
 It comes with the SYNC 3 infotainment system and a variety of driver-assist features to keep you safe on Michigan roads.

 - Hyundai Ioniq Hybrid: If you're looking for a smaller hybrid sedan, consider the Hyundai Ioniq Hybrid.
 It has a sporty design and impressive fuel economy ratings to help Michigan commuters save at the pump.

-- Toyota RAV4 Hybrid: Michigan drivers who need something a bit more versatile should take a look at the Toyota RAV4 Hybrid.
+- Toyota RAV4 Hybrid: Brighton drivers who need something a bit more versatile should take a look at the Toyota RAV4 Hybrid.
 It has plenty of cargo space and is one of the most fuel-efficient SUVs on Michigan roads today.

-- Nissan Leaf: The all-electric Nissan Leaf is perfect for Michigan drivers who want to completely eliminate gas costs from their budget.
+- Nissan Leaf: The all-electric Nissan Leaf is perfect for Brighton drivers who want to completely eliminate gas costs from their budget.
 It has an impressive range of up to 151 miles per charge and plenty of interior features for maximum comfort.

 - Ford C-Max Hybrid: If you want an efficient small car with lots of room, consider the Ford C-Max Hybrid.
 It's spacious enough for five passengers and offers excellent fuel economy ratings when compared to similar non-hybrid models.

-- Chevrolet Volt: Michigan drivers looking for a midsize hybrid sedan should take a look at the Chevrolet Volt.
+- Chevrolet Volt: Brighton drivers looking for a midsize hybrid sedan should take a look at the Chevrolet Volt.
 It has an efficient electric motor paired with a gas engine, giving it excellent performance and fuel economy ratings.

 - Honda Clarity Hybrid: The Honda Clarity Hybrid is one of the most efficient hybrids on Michigan roads today.
 It offers plenty of interior room for five adults and up to 47 miles per gallon in city driving conditions.

-- Kia Niro Hybrid: The Kia Niro Hybrid is perfect for Michigan drivers who want the best of both worlds — great fuel efficiency and lots of cargo space.
+- Kia Niro Hybrid: The Kia Niro Hybrid is perfect for Brighton drivers who want the best of both worlds — great fuel efficiency and lots of cargo space.
 It has an impressive interior and exterior design, plus comfortable seating for five passengers.